check before: 2025-01-01

 Increased User Confusion

-Users may be confused about the new forwarding feature, leading to miscommunication and misuse of app cards in chats.
+Users may be confused about the new forwarding feature, leading to misuse or miscommunication in chats.

 - roles: End Users, Team Leaders